FAQ

 Festival FAQS

-Festival Grounds: Festival Site is located at West Street Park, Georgetown, Three Rivers PE, C0A 1L0
+Main Waterfront Stage: West Street Park, Georgetown, Three Rivers PE, C0A 1L0

 Campground: 216 Burnt Point Rd Georgetown, PE C0A 1L0

+Friday and Saturday shows are at West Street Park in Georgetown, Three Rivers.
 If you are searching it in your GPS/Google maps etc. search: 15 West St, Georgetown, PE C0A 1L0

 Questions about the festival ground?